byuoitav/central-event-system/readme.md

 Ingesters and spokes should be matched to at most one hub, but there may be multiple hubs

-There are three ingestion points for a HUB.
-Routing is as follows
+There are three sources for a hub.
+Routing based on source is as follows

 |Source|Destination(s)|